Singles (1992 film): Reception

+Crowe later said "To me the problem with Singles is the structure.
+I loved every Singles vignette, but I don’t think they hang together as they should have... you've got to make the vignettes hang together to tell a bigger story, and then you're not going to have a stop-and-start feeling.
+Singles, to me, has a little bit of that stop-and-start feel.
+Each individual part stands alone, but together they stand on rickety legs."

 Warner Bros.
 Television immediately tried to turn Singles into a television series.
 Crowe claims that Singles inspired the television series Friends.

 On July 5, 2015, Derek Erdman held a public screening of the movie in the courtyard of Capitol Hill's Coryell Court Apartments—the building in which some of the main characters live.
 The event was attended by over 1,000 people.
-Despite initial concerns by the landlord, the event went off smoothly.
+Despite initial concerns by the landlord, the event progressed smoothly.
 The crowd was respectful and cleaned up after themselves.
-Reports of Bridget Fonda being in attendance were false.
-It was actually her aunt, Jane Fonda.
+Reports of Bridget Fonda being in attendance were false, but her aunt— Jane Fonda— was indeed there.

 The film is recognized by American Film Institute in these lists: